ziangqin-stu/rl_hiro/README.md

     `(CUDA_VISIBLE_DEVICE=1) python run.py --alg=hiro --param_id=1 --start_timestep=250000 --policy_freq=2`

-  * note `td3` algorithm can only run on CPU
+  * note that `td3` algorithm can only run on CPU

-* Add your customized experiment settings to `.csv` file to create a convenient baseline of training commands
+* Add your customized experiment settings to `.csv` file to create a convenient baseline for training commands

 #### Evaluation